k-bosko/Starbucks_rewards/README.md

 To solve this problem, I performed **customer segmentation using K-means clustering technique**.
 The idea is to divide app users into major groups - those more prone to discounts vs. those more keen on bogos vs. those that are not interested in promotions at all.

+The full technical report can be found on my blog - [https://www.cross-validated.com/Starbucks-Rewards-Program/](https://www.cross-validated.com/Starbucks-Rewards-Program/)

 # Files
 ```